Bogdan933/Quiz-App---Project-2/README.md

 - [Youtube video 3]("https://www.youtube.com/watch?v=nCIjHTlztNg&ab_channel=MikeDane")
 - [Stackoverflow]("https://stackoverflow.com/questions/68687270/increment-score-in-a-quiz-game-based-on-selecting-the-right-answers-with-an-obje") inspiration for points increment.
 - [Stackoverflow](https://stackoverflow.com/questions/13490002/javascript-loop-in-a-simple-quiz) questions array looping inspiration.
+- I also want to credit my class colleagues Mia and Kayla with feed back on testing and balling some ideas.
+- I want to thank Alexander from the tutor support for helping me pinpoint the deployment issue.

 ### Content
 - The text for the Home page was taken from Wikipedia Article A